Work-Related Car Accident Attorneys in Toledo

-How Are Toledo, OH Work-Related Car Accident Unique?
+How Are Toledo, OH Work-Related Car Accidents Unique?

 Work-related car accidents can be covered under workers’ compensation rather than through a third-party insurance claim.
 The primary thing that makes a work-related car accident unique in the state of Ohio is that it does not matter whether you are responsible for the accident.
 Under workers’ compensation rules, negligence is not a factor, whether in a workplace accident or a work-related car accident.
 If there is a dispute regarding whether your work-related car accident qualifies for workers’ compensation benefits, a court may consider:

 - How close your place of employment is to where the car accident occurred